jaffarkeikei/StudySphere/README.md

    - Users can create accounts using their university email or social logins.

 2. **Set Your Preferences**
-   - Choose how far you’re willing to walk or commute, your noise-level tolerance, preference for group vs. individual seating, etc.
+   - Choose how far you're willing to walk or commute, your noise-level tolerance, preference for group vs. individual seating, etc.
    - The app saves these preferences for future recommendations.

 3. **Browse Study Spots**